Ancestry Library Edition

 Search for census records, public directories, federal census 1790-1940, PERSI, Revolutionary War files, Freedman's Bank Records, and more.

 The library occasionally hosts adult programs about genealogy.
 In addition, the Genealogy Club meets on the fourth Thursday of the month at 1 p.m., except November when they meet on the third Thursday; no meeting in December.
 Check the program calendar for topics and registration information.
+The library has a ScanPro 3000 All-in-One Microfilm/fiche Scanner with AutoScan Pro software and a collection of microfilm/fiche.

 - NCHS - Where to Write for Vital Records - Use the National Center for Health Statistics' free website to learn how to order vital records from state vital records offices.